History of Taiwan in Timeline

 1947: Constitution of the ROC

-The government of the Republic of China was founded on the 1947 Constitution of the ROC and its Three Principles of the People.
+In 1947, the government of the Republic of China was founded on the 1947 Constitution of the ROC.

-On 7 December 1949, Chiang Kai-Shek evacuated his Nationalist government to Taiwan and made Taipei the temporary capital of the ROC, bringing national treasures and gold reserves.
+On 7 December 1949, Chiang Kai-Shek evacuated his Nationalist government to Taiwan and made Taipei the temporary capital of the ROC.

-After losing control of mainland China in 1949, the ROC retained control of Taiwan and Penghu, parts of Fujian, and two major islands in the South China Sea.
+After losing control of mainland China in 1949, the ROC retained control of Taiwan and Penghu (Taiwan, ROC).

 1949: Hyperinflation

-1949: Taiwanese military's mission to retake mainland China
+1949: Taiwanese military aims to "retake mainland China"

 From 1949 to the 1970s, the primary mission of the Taiwanese military was to "retake mainland China" through Project National Glory.

-In 1949, the People's Republic of China (PRC) claimed that it had replaced the ROC government, becoming the sole legal government of China.
+In 1949, The People's Republic of China (PRC) claims that Taiwan is Chinese territory and that the PRC replaced the ROC government, becoming the sole legal government of China.

 1950: Communists captured Hainan